 For Diploma and MA Students “Research and Reflection: Resources and Methods” is required and all MA Students undertake a Dissertation in Chaplaincy Studies, presenting your own research.

-In additional students can choose their further modules from the wide range available at LKC including areas such as biblical languages, theologies of the body, spirituality, postcolonial and black theology and much more.
+In addition, students can choose further modules from the wide range available at LKC, including areas such as biblical languages, theologies of the body, spirituality, postcolonial and black theology and much more.

 *Please note that not all modules are offered every year.
 There are limitations due to timetabling and we rotate some courses to increase availability of options for part-time students so please do check with us for current availability.